Contains the active ingredient, ciprofloxacin hydrochloride

 What APO-Ciprofloxacin looks like

-250 mg - white to off-white, round, film-coated tablets marked with "250" on one side and plain on the other.
+White to off-white, round, film-coated tablets marked with "250" on one side and plain

 * Not all strengths, pack types and/or pack sizes may be available.